deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt4-fourth-year.md

 "Ah, yeah.
 We're gonna need that, aren't we?"
 Sikes rubbed his jaw.
 "Burgess?"

-Baseball didn't look up.
+BASEBALL didn't look up.
 "Sure.
 Who's carrying the stasis bags?"

 Akiyama chuckled.
 "You want it so much, looks like you're carrying it yourself, Calvin." he said, using Sikes' first name.